paulosuzart/paulosuzart.github.io/_posts/2021-06-05-blockchain.md

 ## Before the sample

+Before we see the sample I want to share where I stand when it comes to blockchain, or what crosses my mind when I read and study all this.

-Before we see the sample: Most companies will likely aiming to run their own blockchain instead of blindly going for Etherium ([Permissionless chains](https://101blockchains.com/permissioned-vs-permissionless-blockchains/)) or any other.
-Although distributed, it is still a 3rd party (parties?) that does not offer much guarantees when compared to a cloud provider with a on-paper contract and someone you can sue if things go terribly wrong.
+Most companies will likely aim for running their own blockchain instead of blindly going for Etherium ([Permissionless chains](https://101blockchains.com/permissioned-vs-permissionless-blockchains/)) or any other.
+Although distributed, they are a 3rd party (parties?) that does not offer much guarantees when compared to a cloud provider, for example, with a on-paper contract and someone you can sue if things go terribly wrong.
+Thus my research orbits mostly around permissioned solutions.

-Another angle that have been signaling to blockchain is that big companies run applications in a handful of data centers at the same time.
-We need to choose between several options to keep the state of these applications.
+Another angle pointing to blockchain is that big companies run applications in a handful of data centers at the same time.
+We need pick the best option to keep the state of these applications.
 A central traditional database?
 A truly global database that does most of what was discussed above - in terms of consensus - for us, like [Google Spanner](https://cloud.google.com/spanner?
-Or perhaps you have a separate database per data center and find a way to shard and route requests across them?
+Or perhaps you have a database per data center then find a way to shard and route requests across them?

-Then the idea of blockchain, or daringly speaking: an application with it's own embedded database that remains consistent with the same application running in the other data centers.
+The idea of blockchain comes pretty naturally, or daringly speaking: an application with its own embedded database that remains consistent with the same application running in the other data centers.
 A blockchain!
 And going a bit further, instead of multiple applications with their own embedded database and a consensus devouring our network, why not N applications on top of the same consensus?
 Oh, smart contracts!

-So here is where I stand in this whole story.
-And working in Payments recently, I see a lot of what we build having a total match with blockchain, contracts, oracles, etc. Now let's see the example.
+This is where I stand in this whole story.
+And working in Payments recently, I see a lot of what we build having a relevant match with blockchain, contracts, oracles, proofs, etc. Now let's see the example.

 # 'Transactions' chain

-Let's pretend we have a blockchain *(by the end of this article you can actually run it if you want)* that keeps records of transactions and when they were settled.
-Let's take *settled* here as a simple confirmation with a bank or 3rd party Payments Provider, that a transaction went through as in the money was for example really authorized by the bank.
+Let's pretend we have a blockchain *(by the end of this article you can actually run it if you want)* that keeps records of transactions.
+It also supports update these transactions to mark them as settled. *Settled* here as a simple confirmation with a bank or 3rd party Payments Provider that a transaction went through, as in: the money was really authorized by the bank.

-So if we were to represent the data (or state) of this Contract.
+If we were to represent the data (or state) of this Contract that holds transactions.
 We could use something like:

 ```yaml
 data: